How Long to Keep Insurance Records

 Insurance docs you can throw away include:

 • Expired main policies: Your main policy document details everything you need to know about your insurance coverage.
 They’re usually lengthy and take a bit of space to store.
-Fortunately, you don’t need to keep expired policy documents once you renew your coverage.
+Fortunately, you may not need to keep expired policy documents long-term, but retaining them for several years is often recommended in case of claims, disputes, or tax-related questions.
 You can safely throw them away without getting into trouble – as long as you don’t have any outstanding claims.

 • Old insurance cards: Insurance cards work similarly to main policies.
 If you have a new one from the insurer, the old one is generally rendered obsolete.
 Feel free to throw them away if you don’t need them anymore.